thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Benchmark without checking at runtime if globals are defined.
+Forbid forward declaration if gains are significant.
+- Remove lots of duplicate code in VM::run()
+- Fix long upvalue/closure index
+- Test upvalue/closure desassembly
+- Use emplace_back instead of push_back when possible
 - Allow forward declaration of global var using fn declaration
 - Reserve type, Type, abstract, override and final keywords
 - Move Global info from VM to Parser, keep parser inbetween repl evals